TheHarrisButler/my-resume/typst-resume/resume.typ

       "2022",
       "harrishbutler.com",
       [
-        #v(4pt)
         #list([
-          Rebuilt my website using React, Next.js, and TypeScript.
-The app is hosted with Fly.io and deployed via GitHub actions.
+          Built using React, Next.js, and TypeScript.
+Hosted on Fly.io with automated deployment via GitHub Actions.
         ])

       ],